Product vs Feature Teams

 Countless companies today realize the futility of the delivery team model, and they know they need to transform into a true, technology-powered product company, yet they think they can “check that box” by making the superficial changes to move to these feature teams.

-As I close here, I want to emphasize the difference between being a product manager for a feature team versus an empowered product team.
+As I close here, I want to emphasize the difference between being a product manager for an empowered product vs feature team.
 It is a completely different job, requiring a very different skill set.
 It probably should not even be same job title.

 It is sad to me that so many designers and engineers have never been exposed to a true product manager, and have never been able to work on a truly empowered team.
 This is why I argue that there is so much underutilized talent out there, and why I continue to try to persuade people to try working like the best companies do.